Bahmni/bahmni-package/bahmni-docker/README.md

 *Cleaning Application Data:*

 Note: Do this step only if needed.
-This will lead to loss of database data.
+This will lead to loss of database and application data.
-* If the application is already running, you can do that as a single step by doing `docker-compose down -v` .
-* If you have already stopped by doing docker-compose down, then you can run `docker volume rm bahmni-docker_openelisdbdata` .
+* From the `bahmni-docker` diretory in a terminal run, `docker-compose down -v` .
+This brings down the containers and destroys the volumes attached to the containers.

 *Environment Configuration:*
 * The list of configurable environment variables can be found in the `.env` file.